WernerRall147/RallTheory/AzureSiteRecoveryDRRunbooks/Readme.md

 - Storage Account for Diagnostic settings
 - Destination NSG attached to the Failover region Virtual Network Subnet
 - Add Az.AlertsManagement module to AutomationAccount
-- Add Az.Accounts module to AutomationAccount
+- Add Az.Accounts module 2.12.3 or higher to AutomationAccount
 - Add Az.ResourceGraph module to AutomationAccount
+- Add Az.Monitor  module to AutomationAccount

 # Using the runbooks
 Import all the below runbooks into your Failover Region Automation Account and update all the variables labeled #TODO